fastpm/fastpm/README.md

-QrPM
+fastPM
 ====

-Quick and bRutal Particle Mesh (QrPM) is a naive and fast gravity solver, for formation of large scale structures.
+A simple Particle Mesh (fastPM) solver for N-body cosmological simulations, for the formation of large scale structures.

-QrPM solves the gravity Possion equation with an augumented particle mesh that is 2x to 3x of the particle grid.
+fastPM solves the gravity Possion equation with an augumented particle mesh that is 2x to 3x of the particle grid.

-Halos are identified with a Friend-of-Friend algorithm[3].
+The post analysis chain is nbodykit [3], consisting tools for calculating the power spectrum, and halo identification.

-QrPM is extremely efficient, with 80% of wall time spent in Fast Fourier Transform.
+fastPM is extremely efficient, with 80% of wall time spent in Fast Fourier Transform.

 To solver a 8 billion particle system over the 13.7 billion years